 On May 30, 1922, William Howard Taft dedicated the Lincoln Memorial in Washington, D.C.

 In 1860, Leonard Volk made plaster masks of Abraham Lincoln’s face and hands.
 Two days earlier, the Illinois lawyer had learned he was the Republican Party’s presidential nominee.
 Neither man could have known Lincoln would be assassinated five years later or that Volk’s casts would be used to create a monument to the fallen leader.

-Original specifications called for the statue to be less than ten feet tall.
-Realizing the building would dwarf it, the height was increased to nearly 19 feet.
+Original specifications called for Lincoln’s statue to be less than ten feet tall.
+Realizing the building would dwarf it; the height was increased to nearly 19 feet.
 The pedestal underneath adds almost ten feet, making Lincoln’s likeness the focal point of the memorial.
 Plans to enclose the interior were then abandoned.

 The sculpture has fascinated visitors for decades, both for its lifelike representation of Lincoln as well as a pair of legends about its design.
 One legend claims that French sculpted a likeness of Confederate General Robert E. Lee’s face in a flourish of hair on the back of Lincoln’s head.
 (Click here to see and decide for yourself.)

 Another legend claims that French sculpted the hands to spell out Lincoln’s initials in sign language, with his left hand forming the letter “A” and his right hand the letter “L.” While there is no evidence that this was French’s intention, some historians believe there is a connection.
 In 1864, President Lincoln signed the federal legislation granting Gallaudet University (a school for the deaf) the authority to grant college degrees.

 Within the walls of the Lincoln Memorial are two of Lincoln’s speeches inscribed on the walls – the Gettysburg Address and a portion of his second inaugural address.